-In June 2016, the FASB (or "the Board") issued Accounting Standards Update ("ASU") 2016-13 (ASC "326" or "Topic 326"), which (i) significantly changes the impairment model for most financial assets that are measured at amortized cost and certain other instruments from an incurred loss model to an expected loss model which will be based on an estimate of current expected credit loss ("CECL"); and (ii) provides targeted improvements on evaluating impairment and recording credit losses on available-for-sale (AFS) debt securities through an allowance account.
+In June 2016, the Financial Accounting Standards Board (or "the Board") issued Accounting Standards Update ("ASU") 2016-13 (ASC "326" or "Topic 326"), which (i) significantly changes the impairment model for most financial assets that are measured at amortized cost and certain other instruments from an incurred loss model to an expected loss model which will be based on an estimate of current expected credit loss ("CECL"); and (ii) provides targeted improvements on evaluating impairment and recording credit losses on available-for-sale (AFS) debt securities through an allowance account.
 The standard also requires certain incremental disclosures.
-Subsequently, the FASB issued ASU 2018-19, ASU 2019-04, ASU 2019-05, ASU 2019-10 and ASU 2019-11 to clarify and improve or ASU 2016-13.
-See BDO KNOWS: FASB Topic 326, Financial Instruments - Credit Losses for an overview of the standard.
+Subsequently, the FASB issued ASU 2018-19, ASU 2019-04, ASU 2019-05, ASU 2019-10 ASU 2019-11, ASU 2020-03, and ASU 2022-02 to clarify and improve or ASU 2016-13.
+See BDO KNOWS: FASB Topic 326, Financial Instruments - Credit Losses for a comprehensive overview of the standard.